Master of Public Administration

 The MPA program at NC State does not offer formal specializations.
 Instead, the program affords students the opportunity to tailor individualized public service specialties consistent with their interests and abilities, the university’s strengths, and labor market needs.
 Students work with their faculty advisor to select courses geared to their academic interests and career objectives.

 The MPA program offers elective coursework in public management, nonprofit management, urban management, financial management, organizational leadership, public policy, and justice administration.
-The department also offers two graduate certificates, in nonprofit management and in public policy.
+The department also offers two graduate certificates, in nonprofit management and in public analysis.

 MPA students may also take electives in other departments at NC State or, through the Inter-Institutional Registration Program, at UNC-Chapel Hill, Duke University, NC Central University, UNC Charlotte, or UNC-Greensboro. https://www.ncsu.edu/grad/catalog/interinstitutional.html